nubbel/Glue/README.md

 4. Ensure that the deployment target of Glue.framework matches that of the application target.
 5. In the tab bar at the top of that window, open the "Build Phases" panel.
 6. Expand the "Target Dependencies" group, and add `Glue.framework`.
+7. Expand the "Link Binary with Libraries" group, and add `Glue.framework`.
-7. Click on the `+` button at the top left of the panel and select "New Copy Files Phase".
+8. Click on the `+` button at the top left of the panel and select "New Copy Files Phase".
 Rename this new phase to "Copy Frameworks", set the "Destination" to "Frameworks", and add `Glue.framework`.

 _Alternatively_ you could also just copy the `GlueViewController.swift` file to your project, it doesn't have any dependencies.